 - Notch the dart legs AND at the hip line (G) - on both F&B - as a balance point.

 - You can download a condensed version (5 page PDF file) here.
-You may prefer to download this for printing to save paper.
-You can refer to these step-by-step instructions online if any steps on the 3-page summary need further explanation.
+You can refer to these step-by-step instructions online if any steps of summary need further explanation.

 - You can download a 1-page Outline for reference also.